Mohammad Hatta: Transition to the New Order

 During the tumultuous time which saw the presidency changed hands from Sukarno to General Suharto, Hatta remained in the background.
 However, he would break his silence in June 1970, just a week before Sukarno died.
 In a letter to Suharto, Hatta said that he was disappointed that Sukarno was put under house arrest instead of being put on trial.
 Hatta's reason for this was not malicious: he just wanted matters relating to 30 September Movement coup attempt of 1965 to be cleared up and for Sukarno to be given a chance to defend his actions, as many believed that he was not guilty.

 Corruption investigation commission

 Hatta's involvement with Suharto's government came at the beginning of 1970 when protests were made about corruption within it.
 In January 1970, Suharto appointed Hatta, along with three others as members of a commission to investigate corruption within the government.
 The results of the commission's investigation was never revealed to public until they leaked in July 1970.
 It then became apparent that the suspicions of the protesters were correct: there was widespread corruption within the government.
-Controversially, however, in August 1970, Suharto disbanded the commission and allowed for only two cases of corruption to be looked at by the Government.
+Controversially, however, in August 1970, Suharto disbanded the commission and allowed the government to investigate only two corruption cases: the Pertamina and Bulog corruption cases.